 Reactive maintenance is repairs that are completed after equipment has already broken down, this is also called breakdown, or corrective maintenance.
 This is very much a reactive strategy where repairs are performed at the point when equipment fails.
 This is a far more costly approach for an organisation due to unplanned production downtime, damaged machinery, overtime and callout fees.
 Also, you don’t know if you will have the replacement parts available.

 To a business, reactive maintenance can be costly and while unforeseen problems can always happen with equipment, even under a planned maintenance programme, it is always better to do everything you can to prevent known problems that are likely to occur.
+Call today to speak to a professional advisor.

 Typical services would include: